 - Just watching cat videos can boost your energy and create positive emotions

 Organizations like ASPCA promote the responsible adoption of cats for a wide variety of reasons.
 Their work revolves around protecting these animals by rescuing them and getting them placed in loving homes.
 Rena F. Lafaille, MPA, Director of Administration, ASPCA Adoption Center, Shelter & Veterinary Services commented to Offerpad, “There are many benefits of having a cat in your home.
 Cats make wonderful indoor pets and loving family companions.”
-Here are some learned benefits of having a cat at home:
+Here are some learned the benefits of having a cat at home:

 - A study showed that petting a cat has a therapeutic, calming effect and having a cat at home could lower stress and anxiety reducing the risk of heart attack by more 30%.